 We are unable to assist with deposits and mortgages at this time.

-- The mortgage must be in your name.
+- The rent or mortgage must be in applicants name

 - Landlord must have a rental license.

 - Proof of Wyandotte County residency (bill, lease, ID)